Sharon1Bary/Async-FastAPI/README.md

 Tasker is an exported asynchronous REST API service.

-Once a new task is created, the API returns immediately the UUID and continue the Task on the Background. (fastapi.BackgroundTasks)
+Once a new task is created, the API returns immediately the UUID and continues  the Task on the Background. (fastapi.BackgroundTasks)

 Tasker give us the ability to make the following requests: